Esukhia/teachingtibetan.com/docs/interaction/oral-overall.md

 <!-- div:right-panel -->

-> Can post simple online greetings, using basic formulaic expressions and emoticons.
+> Can ask and answer questions about themselves and daily routines, using short, formulaic expressions and relying on gestures to reinforce the information.
-Can post online short simple statements about themselves (e.g. relationship status, nationality, occupation), provided they can select them from a menu and/or refer to an online translation tool.

 <details>